titzer/virgil/doc/tutorial/wasm/DevelopingForWasm.md

     at node:internal/main/run_main_module:17:47
 ```

-Note that safety checks such as `NullCheck` and `BoundsCheck` may show up as "unreachable" on Wasm targets.
+Note that Virgil safety check errors such as `NullCheckException` and `BoundsCheckException` may show up as "unreachable" on Wasm targets.

 ## Defining your own Wasm imports